 Also, (since you’ve done your job) there is the happy ending to release all sorts of neurochemicals to help your audience feel more open and trusting.
 This explains in part why 88 percent of people trust customer reviews as much as a personal recommendation.

-Even search engines recognize how powerful and relevant authentic reviews are when making a buying decision, which is why they account for as much as 10 percent of how Google’s algorithm decides what to show when.
+Even search engines recognize how powerful and relevant authentic reviews are when making a buying decision, which is why they account for as much as 10 percent of how Google’s algorithm decides what to show and when.

 Put a process in place and make a point to follow up with your customers to collect their reviews after the job has been done.
 Then, next time you’re looking to make the sale, try telling another customer’s short story instead of listing a few facts.